terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/dependency-permutation-testing.md

 Uses the existing matrix test infrastructure to run all permutations in parallel for efficiency.

+### 5. Final Report Generation

+After all tests complete, automatically generates a comprehensive final report that includes:

+- **Executive Summary**: Pass/fail counts and success rates
+- **Passing Tests**: Collapsed list of successful permutations
+- **Failed Tests**: Detailed error information for each failure, including:
+  - Test configuration (which addons were enabled/disabled)
+  - Complete error messages for debugging
+  - Categorized error types (validation, deployment, configuration, runtime)
+- **Failure Pattern Analysis**: Groups failures by common causes for quick scanning
+- **Resource Prefix Information**: For correlating with logs if needed

+This eliminates the need to dig through individual test logs when debugging failures across many permutations.

 ## Generated Test Cases

 ### Example: Addon with 3 Dependencies